UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn Performance Insights

-- The Huskies have a +533 scoring differential, topping opponents by 14.4 points per game.
-They're putting up 78.8 points per game to rank 27th in college basketball and are allowing 64.4 per contest to rank 35th in college basketball.
+- The Huskies are outscoring opponents by 14.4 points per game with a +533 scoring differential overall.
+They put up 78.8 points per game (27th in college basketball) and allow 64.4 per contest (35th in college basketball).

-- UConn wins the rebound battle by an average of 10.0 boards.
-It is collecting 36.3 rebounds per game (10th in college basketball) compared to its opponents' 26.3 per outing.

 Miami (FL) Performance Insights